-I still find myself landing on agency websites that automatically load videos or animation that I have to sit through before accessing any of the website’s navigation options.
-Not only do I dislike that experience, but those types of artsy features tend to be code-heavy and create slow loading times.
-Slow page load times are an invitation for people to wander away from your site.
+I still end up on agency websites that automatically load videos or animations I'm forced to sit through before accessing any of the website's navigation options.
+Not only do I dislike that experience, but those features tend to be code-heavy and create slow loading times.
+Slow page load times invite people to wander away from your site.

 Google has a free PageSpeed Insights tool.
-If your site tests below 75-80, try to address what’s slowing it down.
+If your site tests below 75-80, address the underlying issues slowing it down.

 Website navigation is not the place to innovate.
 People like to find logical, clear navigation options where they expect them to be, which means they should be consistent with most other websites.
 Your logo should take people to the homepage when clicked, and there should be top and bottom navigation options.
 Site visitors want to find expected destinations in the drop-down navigation menus that easily direct them to information they need.
 Omitting expected information or couching it under creatively-named categories that aren’t immediately clear is a sure way to frustrate visitors.

-Most visitors will expect to find your agency’s contact information in the footer of your website, as well as on a “Contact Us” page.
+Most visitors will expect to find your agency's contact information in the footer of your website and on a "Contact Us" page.
 It should include (at minimum) a direct phone number, an email address, and links to social media properties.
 Preferably, it will also list a physical address and the option to submit a form for a quick response.

 For business development queries, contact:

-Positioning is something agency leaders tend to think they have done more effectively than they actually have.
-Many considerations go into positioning, but when someone comes to your agency’s website, they want to know what your agency does and who you do it for.
-If that information is not clearly presented upfront, your ideal prospects may leave because they aren’t sure how or if you can help them.
+Agency leaders often think they've done a better job with positioning than they have.
+When someone comes to your agency's website, they want to know what your agency does and who you do it for.
+If that information isn't clearly stated upfront, your prospects may leave because they can't tell how or if you can help them.

-Sometimes an agency’s positioning immediately introduces additional questions or is such an eclectic smattering of word salad that the meaning doesn’t convey well to outsiders.
-The very things you may think help set your agency apart and demonstrate its personality may make it less obvious that it provides business solutions for prospects' challenges.
+Sometimes an agency's positioning immediately introduces additional questions, or the copy is such a word salad that it doesn't make sense to outsiders.
+The elements you believe set your agency apart and demonstrate its personality may make it harder for prospects to see how you can solve their challenges.

-When it comes to work, case studies with KPIs tied to business results are the bar to aim for.
-But even when you can’t deliver that format, don’t serve up examples of your agency’s work without providing a clear context.
+Case studies with KPIs tied to business results are the gold standard.
+But even when you can't deliver proof of results, make sure you provide a clear context.
 Otherwise, even beautiful, attention-getting work has little value to prospects.
 For prospects, art must be functional.

-TIP: Another place to check for this is your “sizzle reel.”
-Try incorporating some context to make random video clips more meaningful.
+TIP: Another place to check for context and proof of results is your "sizzle reel."
+Try incorporating some context and proof points to make random video clips more meaningful.